Self‑Help Legal Assistance Projects

 - Provide legal advice or self-help assistance as described in the Purpose section of these guidelines.

-- Provide legal advice or self-help assistance in areas of the law that include problems commonly faced by members of the public (e.g., family law, consumer and credit issues, housing, immigration), including areas of the law that affect lower-income Illinois residents.
+- Provide legal advice or self-help assistance in areas of the law that include problems commonly faced by members of the public (e.g., family law, housing, consumer and credit issues, immigration), specifically areas of the law that affect lower-income Illinois residents.

 - Provide legal advice or self-help assistance in a location that is accessible to the public, like a courthouse, library or community organization.
 Due to COVID-19 restrictions on public gatherings, proposals that include virtual projects are permitted.